unvt/equinox/README.md

 # equinox
-UNVT on host OS - experimental
+UNVT on a fresh Raspbian Lite - experimental

 # Installing in a fresh Raspbian Lite
 ```